History of Bavaria: Bavaria during the Weimar Republic

-Bavaria during Nazi Germany
+Bavaria during the Nazi era

 With the rise of the Nazis to power in 1933, the Bavarian parliament was dissolved without new elections.
 Instead, the seats were allocated according to the results in the national election of March 1933, giving the Nazis and its coalition partner, the DNVP, a narrow two-seat majority due to the fact that the seats won by the KPD were declared void.
 With this controlling power, the NSDAP was declared the only legal party and all other parties in Germany and Bavaria were dissolved.
 In 1934, the Bavarian parliament was, like all other state parliaments, dissolved too.
 Shortly after, Bavaria itself was broken up during the reorganization of the Reich.
 Instead of the states, Reichsgaue were established as administrative sub-divisions.
 Bavaria was split into six regions, the Reichsgaue Schwaben, München-Oberbayern, Bayerische Ostmark, Franken, Main-Franken and Westmark.

 During the 12 years of Nazi rule, Bavaria was one of Hitler's favorite locations, and he spent much time in his residence at the Obersalzberg.
-The KZ in Dachau, near Munich, was the first to be established.
+The KZ (concentration camp) in Dachau, near Munich, was the first to be established.
 But Bavaria was also the scene of passive resistance to the regime, the most well known of this being the White Rose.
-Nürnberg, Bavaria's second-largest city, became the scene of massive rallies, the Reichsparteitage.
+Nuremberg, Bavaria's second-largest city, became the scene of massive rallies, the Reichsparteitage.
 Ironically, the last of those in 1939, titled Reichsparteitag des Friedens (Reichsparteitag of peace), was canceled due to the outbreak of the second world war.
-After the war, carefully chosen, for this reason, the city became the location of the war crimes trials, the Nuremberg Military Tribunals.
+After the war, the city was chosen for this reason to become the location of the war crimes trials, the Nuremberg Military Tribunals.

-While Bavaria had approximately 54,000 Jewish people living in its borders at the turn of the 20th century, by 1933 still 41,000 lived in the state.
-By 1939, this number had shrunk to 16,000, and few of those survived the Nazi rule.
+Bavaria had approximately 54,000 Jewish people living in its borders at the turn of the 20th century.
+By 1933, still 41,000 lived in the state.
+By 1939, this number had shrunk to 16,000.
+Few of those survived the Nazi rule.